Yashwanth-Krishna-G/Yashwanth-Krishna-G.github.io/README.md

-# Affan Khan — Personal Site
+# Yashwanth Krishna — Personal Site

 A hand-built static personal site.
 No build step, no frameworks, no icon libraries — just HTML, one CSS file and one vanilla JavaScript file.
 Open `index.html` in a browser (or serve the folder) to view.
-Live at https://maffank.github.io/
+Live at https://yashwanth-krishna-g.github.io/
 ## Structure

 ```